clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/collaboration.rst

 take a moment to review our `Contribution guidelines`_.

 Do you have questions about the documentation that were not answered by these guidelines?
-Send your question to the `mailing list`_ at: dev@lists.clearlinux.org.
+Send your question to the `mailing list`_.

 Contribution guidelines
 ***********************